laminas/laminas-authentication/doc/book/zend.authentication.adapter.ldap.md

 > ## Note
-Technically there should be no danger of accidental cross-domain authentication with the current `Zend\Authentication\Adapter\Ldap` implementation, since server domains are explicitly checked, but this may not be true of a future implementation that discovers the domain at runtime, or if an alternative adapter is used (e.g., Kerberos).
+Technically there should be no danger of accidental cross-domain authentication with the current `Laminas\Authentication\Adapter\Ldap` implementation, since server domains are explicitly checked, but this may not be true of a future implementation that discovers the domain at runtime, or if an alternative adapter is used (e.g., Kerberos).
 In general, account name ambiguity is known to be the source of security issues, so always try to use qualified account names.